DanielBMarkham/Info-Ops/manuscript/chapter18.md

 [^18-2]: Scott Adams covers this in-depth in his "Goals are for losers" essay. [http://blog.dilbert.com/2014/01/21/goals-are-for-losers-passion-is-bull/](http://blog.dilbert.com/2014/01/21/goals-are-for-losers-passion-is-bull/)

-Of course, that kind of top-down planning mmakes sense in fixed domains where the number of unknowns is drastically reduced, like sales or warehouse management, but not in an environment where everything is poorly defined and changing, like, say, life.
+Of course, that kind of top-down planning makes sense in fixed domains where the number of unknowns is drastically reduced, like sales or warehouse management, but not in an environment where everything is poorly defined and changing, like, say, life.
 If you're in a factory building widgets, you know how widgets are put together and what widgets look like *before you start anything*.
 That means everything is defined.
 In that case, certainly big physical things break into little things.

 People get it mixed up.
 They assume that they can come up with a goal, any goal. ("I would like to be master of space and time") Then, simply because they've written that goal down, broken it into smaller goals, they're magically able to define all of these heirarchical breakdown tasks. ("To begin, I will buy a watch.").
 Both in the technology development arena and in some of my dear friends' lives, I have seen folks create these wonderful imaginary task breakdown structures around whatever goal they have, simply by imagining how it all might work.
 The brain is an amazing tool, able to work with incomplete and contradictory information to assume what reality is.
 Give it a question, it'll give you an answer.